What does Roeland VZW do?

 When do the Roeland camps take place?

-Roeland offers language camps during all school holidays except for the Christmas holidays.
+Roeland offers language camps during all school holidays.
 See our camps page for information about our different camp dates and age groups.

 Who accompanies my children on a Roeland course?